 With a few spare days in Galway, we spent some time exploring the region.
 The natural beauty took us by total surprise and on our drive in, and we found ourselves pulling off to the side of the road to take a walk or photo multiples times.
 We hadn’t had that feeling since we drove around the Scottish Coastline on the North Coast 500.

-Clifden is the beating heart of the Galway region and the best place in Ireland to explore Connemara National Park.
+Clifden is the beating heart of the Galway region and the best place to visit in Ireland to explore Connemara National Park.
 It’s a Victorian-era town set along the famed Wild Atlantic Way.
 That means it’s a coastal town set along the mouth of the River Owenglin with access to the sea via a long narrow bay.

 It’s well known for its music scene with several pubs offering live music almost every night of the week.
 We had just come off an 18-hour flight and drove three hours from Dublin, but still managed to poke our heads into Lowry’s tavern for a “welcome to Ireland pint.”
 As with almost every night in Clifden, we were greeted by live music and a spirited crowd.